The-HandyDandyman/godot-doom-esque-visuals/README.md

 ( https://forum.godotengine.org/t/seeking-advice-regarding-attempts-to-replicate-the-behavior-of-doom-style-lighting/139445 )
 to discuss the matter and try and figure out a good way to implement that sort of system, though at the moment I'm currently experimenting to see what methods would work best for the kind of technique I'm trying to replicate.

+- I may try and find a way to make the directional sprite shader work with Sprite3Ds, at the moment you kind of have to measure them based on other sprites as they use MeshInstance3Ds though I hope to remedy that issue in the future.

 -----